joereynolds/what-to-code/README.md

 <a name="desktop"></a>
 ### Desktop apps

+- An apache access log file viewer.
+Should show things by column, handle regex etc...
+Things like Graylog are a bit too overkill for this and there are no simple alternatives for linux.

 - A basic video editor.
 It should handle the bare minimum (yet useful features)
   - Merge two videos together